anujneema/TMWebServiceFramework/README.md

 # Instructions to use framework:

 1)Download tmservice.jar add it in lib folder of your webapplication.

-2)Download gson-2.X.XX.jar from any source and put it in your webapplication lib folder.
+2)Download gson-2.6.XX.jar (or any latest veriosn) from a verified source and put it in your webapplication lib folder.

-2)After adding jar file you have to create following entries in your web.xml
+3)After adding jar file you have to create following entries in your web.xml

     <servlet>
     <servlet-name>TMServiceLoader</servlet-name>